hzi-bifo/AMR_benchmarking/README.md

 **Input**

 - s: one of 'Pseudomonas aeruginosa' 'Klebsiella pneumoniae' 'Escherichia coli' 'Staphylococcus aureus' 'Mycobacterium tuberculosis' 'Salmonella enterica' 'Streptococcus pneumoniae'  'Neisseria gonorrhoeae'
 - balance: True; False.
 If True is set, it provides additional functions of downsampling for unbalanced data set.
+Reset the majority category's size to 1.5 of the minority category's size, by random selection.

 unbalance definition: